Great Southern Bank Landlord Insurance (previously known as CUA)

 A landlord insurance policy may provide you with some cover should damage be caused to your investment property by tenants or their guests.

-Under CUA’s building & contents landlord insurance policy, cover is included for the following:
+Under Great Southern Bank’s building & contents landlord insurance policy, cover is included for the following:

 - Damage to any buildings, sheds, garages or fences within the property line

 - Damage caused by natural disasters such as fires, floods, and storms

 - Damage caused by riots or civil commotions